i05nagai/memorandum/language/english_speaking.md

         * it attempts to disentangle indicators from objectives from agreemnts,
     * I tried to disentangle the wires under my desk
 * entangle
+    * to trap sth within sth else from which it is difficutl to escape
+        * a seal become entangled in the fishing net
+* tangle
+    * a messy mass of thing
+        * she pulls the tangle of wires out of the box
+        * her hair was in a tangle
+    * to become or to cause sth to become a messy mass of things
+        * I tangled the cables and don’t know which is which.
+        * who tangled these wire up?
+    * tangle with sb
+        * to disagree or fight with sb
+        * she's not afraid to tangle with her father
 * mundane
     * very ordinary and therefore not interesting
     * mundane matters such as paying bills and shopping for food do not interest her